-- Fernandeño Tataviam Band of Mission Indians should Tribal Cultural Resources be discovered by construction staff. - 6.
-The applicant shall retain a professional Native American monitor procured by the Fernandeño Tataviam Band of Mission Indians to observe all clearing, grubbing, and grading operations within the proposed impact areas.
-If cultural resources are encountered, the Native American monitor will have the authority to request that ground-disturbing activities cease within 60 feet of discovery to assess and document potential finds in real time.
-One monitor will be required on-site for all ground-disturbing activities in areas designated through additional consultation.
-However, if ground-disturbing activities occur in more than one of the designated monitoring areas at the same time, then the parties can mutually agree to an additional monitor, to ensure that simultaneously occurring ground-disturbing activities receive thorough levels of monitoring coverage. - 7.
-The Lead Agency and/or applicant shall, in good faith, consult with the Yuhaaviatam of San Manuel Nation Cultural Resources Department (YSMN) and the Fernandeño Tataviam Band of Mission Indians (FTBMI) on the disposition and treatment of any Tribal Cultural Resource encountered during all ground disturbing activities. - 8.
-In the event that cultural resources are discovered during project activities, all work in the immediate vicinity of the find (within a 60-foot buffer) shall cease and a qualified archaeologist meeting Secretary of Interior standards shall be hired to assess the find.
-Work on the other portions of the project outside of the buffered area may continue during this assessment period.
-Additionally, YSMN and FTBMI shall be contacted regarding any pre-contact and/or historic-era finds and be provided information after the archaeologist makes his/her initial assessment of the nature of the find, so as to provide Tribal input with regards to significance and treatment. - 9.
-If significant pre-contact and/or historic-era cultural resources, as defined by CEQA (as amended, 2015), are discovered and avoidance cannot be ensured, the archaeologist shall develop a Monitoring and Treatment Plan, the drafts of which shall be provided to YSMN and FTBMI for review and comment, as detailed within Mitigation Measure 5.
-The archaeologist shall monitor the remainder of the project, including all remaining ground-disturbing activities and archaeological work, and implement the Plan accordingly. - 10.
-If human remains or funerary objects are encountered during any activities associated with the project, work in the immediate vicinity (within a 100-foot buffer of the find) shall cease and the County Coroner shall be contacted pursuant to State Health and Safety Code §7050.5 and that code enforced for the duration of the project.
-Inadvertent discoveries of human remains and/or funerary object(s) are subject to California State Health and Safety Code Section 7050.5, and the subsequent disposition of those discoveries shall be decided by the Most Likely Descendant (MLD), as determined by the Native American Heritage Commission (NAHC), should those findings be determined as Native American in origin.

-- 11. The Yuhaaviatam of San Manuel Nation Cultural Resources Department (YSMN) shall be contacted of any pre-contact and/or historic-era cultural resources discovered during project implementation, and be provided information regarding the nature of the find, so as to provide Tribal input with regards to significance and treatment.
-Should the find be deemed significant, as defined by CEQA (as amended, 2015), a cultural resource Monitoring and Treatment Plan shall be created by the archaeologist, in coordination with YSMN and FTBMI, and all subsequent finds shall be subject to this Plan.
-This Plan shall allow for a monitor to be present that represents YSMN and FTBMI for the remainder of the project, should YSMN and FTBMI elect to place a monitor on-site. - 12.
-Any and all archaeological/cultural documents created as a part of the project (isolate records, site records, survey reports, testing reports, etc.) shall be supplied to the applicant and Lead Agency for dissemination to YSMN and FTBMI.
-The Lead Agency and/or applicant shall, in good faith, consult with YSMN and FTBMI throughout the life of the project.
+- 6. In the event that cultural resources are discovered during project activities, all work in the immediate vicinity of the find (within a 60-foot buffer) shall cease and a qualified archaeologist meeting Secretary of Interior standards shall assess the find.
+Work on the portions of the project outside of the buffered area may continue during this assessment period.
+Additionally, the Yuhaaviatam of the San Manuel Nation Cultural Resources Department (YSMN) shall be contacted regarding any pre-contact and/or historic era finds and be provided information after the archaeologist makes their initial assessment of the nature of the find, so as to provide Tribal input with regards to significance and treatment. - 7.
+If significant pre-contact and/or historic-era cultural resources, as defined by CEQA (as amended, 2015), are discovered and avoidance cannot be ensured, the archaeologist shall develop a Monitoring and Treatment Plan, the drafts of which shall be provided to YSMN for review and comment.
+The archaeologist shall monitor the remainder of the project and implement the Plan accordingly. - 8.
+If human remains or funerary objects are encountered during any activities associated with the proposed project, work in the immediate vicinity (within 100-foot buffer of the find) shall cease and the County Coroner shall be contacted pursuant to State Health and Safety Code Section 7050.5 and that code enforced for the duration of the project. - 9.
+The Yuhaaviatam of San Manuel Nation Cultural Resources Department (YSMN) shall be contacted of any pre-contact and/or historic-era cultural resources discovered during project implementation, and be provided information regarding the nature of the find, so as to provide Trial input with regards to significance and treatment.
+Should the find be deemed significant, as defined by CEQA (as amended, 2015), a cultural resource Monitoring and Treatment Plan shall be created by the archaeologist, in coordination with YSMN, and all subsequent finds shall be subject to this Plan.
+This Plan shall allow for a monitor to be present that represents YSMN for the remainder of the project, should YSMN elect to place a monitor on-site. - 10.
+Any and all archaeological/cultural documents created as a part of the project (isolate records, site records, survey reports, testing reports, etc.) shall be supplied to the applicant and Lead Agency for dissemination to YSMN.
+The Lead Agency and/or applicant shall, in good faith, consult with YSMN throughout the life of the project.